ncreep/language_perils/_posts/2015-01-08-hello-frink.markdown

 // 7821.6971854154656513 fridge
 ```

-At these volumes, fridges become a bit meaningless as well; I, personally, never seen so many fridges in one place (if you did, you can share this bizarre experience in the comments).
+At these volumes, fridges become a bit meaningless as well; I, personally, have never seen so many fridges in one place (if you did, you can share this bizarre experience in the comments).
 A [space shuttle fuel tank](http://en.wikipedia.org/wiki/Space_Shuttle_external_tank) is about 2.6 million liters:
 ```
 spaceFuelTank = 2.6 million liters